ajahne/blog/_drafts/2020-9-1-update-jekyll-ruby-gems.md

 ---
 layout: single
-title:  'Update Jekyll and Ruby'
+title:  'Notes on Updating Jekyll and Ruby on macOS'
 date:   2020-8-31 5:00:00 -0400
 categories: tools
 tags: